Chavaillaz/jira-client/README.md

 }
 ```

-Finally, specify it when getting the `IssueClient`: `client.getIssueClient(CompanyIssue.class)`.
-Please be aware that
+Finally, specify it when getting the `JiraClient`.
+Please be aware that both solutions cannot live together as when you
-both solutions cannot live together as when you have attributes in the class for your fields, it will then not be in
+have attributes in the class for your fields, it will then not be in  the `customFields` map (containing all the
-the `customFields` map (containing all the unmapped fields).
+unmapped fields).

 ## Contributing